depscloud/deps.cloud/content/en/docs/cli.md

 In this case, we only have two tiers.
 Each tier contains a list of modules that can be built in parallel.
-Should a change be made to `depscloud/api`, I could comfortably update and publish all modules in the second tier without worrying about transitive dependency resolution issues.
+When one tier is complete, the next tier can be processed safely without worrying about transitive dependency issues.